SteveRMann/lsall/README.md

                My preferred tool for a local network scan is the Advanced IP Scanner (www.advanced-ip-scanner.com)
 ```

-Note: You will need to have Git installed on your Ubuntu computer to use the `git clone` command.
+Note: You will need to have Git installed on your Linux computer to use the `git clone` command.
 If you do not have Git installed, you can install it using the following command:
 ```
 sudo apt install git
 ```